teepiik/Birdie5000/README.md

 # Birdie5000
+React practice exercise
+---
 Application for adding bird observation.
-React practice exercise.

-(In directory Birdie5000)
+Users can add own observations.
+Observation include name, rarity, notes and time of the observation (when recorded).
+User can also view observations on frontpage and order them by name, rarity or time of the observation.

+## How to use
+0. You need Javascript, Node.js and JSON server.

-Start JSON server on port 3001 (terminal 1) npx json-server --port=3001 --watch db.json
+1. Start JSON server on port 3001 by typing on terminal "npx json-server --port=3001 --watch db.json"

-(Terminal 2)
-Start App
-npm start
+2. Start application in separate terminal.
+First install depencies 'npm install'.
+Then start app with cmd 'npm start'